alice-ruv/board-games/README.md

 &nbsp;&nbsp;

-7. When two different users create consumer subscribed to a topic with the same gameId updated in DB (by _playerReady_), JMSProducer created in server
+7. When two different users create consumer subscribed to a topic with the same gameId updated in DB (by _playerReady_), JMSProducer created in server.
   &nbsp;&nbsp;

    Now the server can interact with the client by sending messages: